Love Is Red: History

 Many members of Love is Red have gone on to play with other melodic hardcore bands.
 Kyle Mims quickly joined the band Evergreen Terrace and played with them until 2010.
 Adam Riser played live guitars with the California hardcore band Betrayed, and has since started his own metal project called Lone Wolf.
 Hunter Weeks started Depression w members who went on to start Foundation (Atlanta), Roger Kilburn joined the hardcore punk band Sinking Ships, which broke up in 2008, and is currently playing in the hardcore band Wait in Vain, featuring members from the Seattle hardcore band Trial, Braeg Naofa and Plays bass currently in Trial.
 Jeff Yancey played bass for Haunted Life (Chicago), Bracewar (Richmond) and Cast Aside (Richmond).

 On December 18, 2010, Love Is Red got back together to play a reunion show in Nashville, TN at Rocketown with Hollywood, xTraitorx, Ill Patriot, and ModernHell.

-Love Is Red played Furnace Fest in September of 2021, and re-issued The Hardest Fight on vinyl along with a new EP, Darkness Is Waiting as the B-side in July 2021.
+Love Is Red played Furnace Fest in September 2021, and re-issued The Hardest Fight on vinyl along with a new EP, Darkness Is Waiting as the B-side in July 2021.